docyes/crul-examples/README.md

 # GraphQL Retrieval Command

-The `graphql` command allows you to make a query against an GraphQL API.
+The `graphql` command allows you to make a query against a GraphQL API.

 ## Example